xtokio/asteriskws/README.md

 # AsteriskWS

-A Websocket implemented in Crystal to connect to an Asterisk phone system ARI API and replicating all events.
+A Websocket implemented in Crystal to connect to an Asterisk phone system ARI API and replicate websocket events from Asterisk and send them to the Crystal websocket.

 ## Installation